cottrellashley/relativisticpy/README.md

 ## Dependencies

-This package depends on the JsonMathPy package, which is a Python package that can take a string as input and parse it into a Python dictionary (and, optionally, a JSON math file).
+This package depends on the [JsonMathPy](https://pypi.org/project/jsonmathpy/) package ([GitHub](https://github.com/cottrellashley/jsonmathpy)), which is a Python package that can take a string as input and parse it into a Python dictionary (and, optionally, a JSON math file).
 The package can parse and evaluate expressions using the operations and objects injected by the user.

 ## Installation